seisman/academic-homepage/content/publication/2018_north-korea-nuclear-test-2017-collapse/index.md

 # Summary.
 An optional shortened abstract.
 summary: |
-  1. We present high-precision locations and detailed source information of four small seismic events following North Korea's 2017 nuclear test;
+  1. We present high-precision locations and detailed source information of four small seismic events following North Korea's 2017 nuclear test.
-  2. The first event is an on-site collapse 440 m northwest of the test site and best explained by a near vertical single force;
+  2. The first event is an on-site collapse 440 m northwest of the test site and best explained by a near vertical single force.
   3. The later events are an earthquake swarm located 8.4 km north of the test site with a focal depth of at least 2.4 km.

 tags: []
 categories: []